Interested in Creating Your Own Study Abroad Program?

 Faculty interested in proposing a program are encouraged to meet with Office of Study Abroad personnel to discuss plans prior to the proposal deadline.
 Contact Natalie Flemming, Study Abroad Coordinator at firstname.lastname@example.org to schedule a meeting.

 GETTING STARTED: Please schedule an appointment with the Office of Study Abroad to discuss program ideas.
-A call for abstracts will be sent in February of each year.
+A call for abstracts will be sent in the early part of Spring semester each year.